silvhua-Lighthouse/mini-project-IV/README.md

 # Process

 The work for this project was performed in the `instructions.ipynb` notebook.
+Some custom functions are in saved in the `src` folder.

 ## Data exploration
 Using histograms, box plots, and bar charts, I examined the differences between approved applications and non-approved applications in regards to the various features of interest.